CSCfi/scalable-python/Doc/library/os.path.rst

    .. note::

-      This function is deprecated and has been removed in 3.0 in favor of :func:`os.walk`.
+      This function is deprecated and has been removed in Python 3 in favor of :func:`os.walk`.

 .. data:: supports_unicode_filenames

-   True if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system), and if :func:`os.listdir` returns Unicode strings for a Unicode argument.
+   ``True`` if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system).

    .. versionadded:: 2.3